rawgraphs/rawgraphs-core/website/docs/chart-interface.md

 ---

-To display a chart with rawgraphs we need to implement an object conforming the chart-interface.
+To display a chart with rawgraphs we need to provide an implementation of the rawgraphs **chart-interface**.
 In this page we'll describe this interface and provide an example of implementing a simple chart.

 Each chart implementation is defined by a javascript object, with some properties that are used to: